Banane9/NeosAlternatingSessionUserList/README.md

 A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that adds alternating colors to the rows in the Session tab's Users and Permissions lists.
 The colors can be customized in the mod settings.

+This mod has been deprecated in favor of [Session Tab Overhaul](https://github.com/Banane9/NeosSessionTabOverhaul), which features alternating rows and more.

 ## Installation
 1. Install [NeosModLoader](https://github.com/zkxs/NeosModLoader).
 2. Place [AlternatingSessionUserList.dll](https://github.com/Banane9/NeosAlternatingSessionUserList/releases/latest/download/AlternatingSessionUserList.dll) into your `nml_mods` folder.
 This folder should be at `C:\Program Files (x86)\Steam\steamapps\common\NeosVR\nml_mods` for a default install.
 You can create it if it's missing, or if you launch the game once with NeosModLoader installed it will create the folder for you.